pbenner/modhmm/README.md

 ## ModHMM

 ModHMM is a genome segmentation method that is easy to apply and requires no manual interpretation of hidden states.
-It provides highly accurate annotations of chromatin states inlcuding active promoters and enhancers.
+It provides highly accurate annotations of chromatin states including active promoters and enhancers.
 The following is a list of states detected by ModHMM:

 State name | Description
 -----------|------------------------------------------